ankaAR/bestiario5e/_creatures/ankylosaurus-zombie.md

 ### Actions

 ***Cola.*** Ataque de arma cuerpo a cuerpo: +6 al ataque, alcance 10 pies, un objetivo.
-Impacto: 18 (4d6 +4) bludgeoning damage.
+Impacto: 18 (4d6 +4) puntos de daño contundente.
 If the target is a creature, it must succeed on a DC 14 Strength saving throw or be knocked prone.